BazzaCuda/MinimalistMediaPlayer/README.md

 `0`						| hide(zero) or show the window title bar / caption
 `1`						| reset the playback speed to normal, i.e. [1]00%
-`2`						| resize the window so that 2 instances of the application can be placed side-by-side `5`						| save the current video timestamp to an INI file `6`						| retrieve a saved video timestamp from an INI file and continue playback from that point `8`						| set the video to 1-pixel larger than the window on all four sides `9`						| resize the window to the dimensions of the video `RIGHT ARROW`			| step forwards one frame
+`2`						| resize the window so that 2 instances of the application can be placed side-by-side `5`						| save/bookmark the current video timestamp to an INI file `6`						| retrieve a saved/bookmarked video timestamp from an INI file and continue playback from that point '7'						| delete any previously saved/bookmarked video timestamp `8`						| set the video to 1-pixel larger than the window on all four sides `9`						| resize the window to the dimensions of the video `RIGHT ARROW`			| step forwards one frame